kenclr/pdep2psst2/README.md

 Files
 -----
-- ACKNOWLEDGMENTS.md: Contributors inspiring this research
+- ACKNOWLEDGMENTS.md: Contributors

 Initial Data
 ------------
-- pp-begin.txt: 2484 entries beginning with a PDEP preposition (potentially idiomatic), with senses, a part of speech, and a definition
+- prepwiki.json: Data used to fill the PDEP supersense field, using the TPP_PSST element identifying TPP senses and their supersenses, to synchonize PDEP and prepwiki (<http://www.clres.com/db/syncpsst.php>).
+Also used PSST_SHORT_DEFS as the 75 supersense definitions in psst-v1-defs.txt.
 - pp-final.txt: 2785 entries ending with a PDEP preposition (potentially idiomatic), with senses, a part of speech, and a definition

 Data for Beginning PP Idioms